Author: Kevin S. Chen

 A key component of Chen’s approach to reading the Pentateuch involves reckoning with a given text’s literary context and mining this context for meaningful interconnections.
 Drawing on the commitments noted above, Chen consistently aims to bring the meaning of a book or larger discourse setting to bear on how terms and themes are to be understood.

 Related to this is the metaphor of messianic prophecy as “white light” that is “dispersed” throughout the Pentateuch as through a “prism” (see 5–12).
 This admittedly complex scientific analogy serves Chen’s argument that “Messianic prophecies in the Pentateuch are not presented to readers all at once” (6).
-In this model, “each prophecy, wherever it is found in the Pentateuch, also contributes to the fuller vision of the Messiah that emerges when it is appropriately related to the others and to the Pentateuch as a while (7, emphasis added).
+In this model, “each prophecy, wherever it is found in the Pentateuch, also contributes to the fuller vision of the Messiah that emerges when it is appropriately related to the others and to the Pentateuch as a whole (7, emphasis added).
 Recognizing the complex and composite interrelationship of these inner-textual links is an important piece of this vision of the Pentateuch.
 Two passages might be linked, but the subsequent passage might only utilize selected portions of the previous text (e.g., the promises to Abraham in Gen 12:1–7 that draw on parts of the promises of Gen 3:15).
 In turn, a later text might then draw on both passages in order to make a fuller statement that involves both the shared and distinct messianic elements of the two previous texts (e.g., the blessing of Judah in Gen 49:8–10 and the curse/blessing of Balaam in Num 24:8–9).

 For Chen, “this network of Messianic prophecies” is like a “complex array of interrelated lenses that the author of the Pentateuch has carefully designed in order to project for his readers a coherent, sweeping vision of the Messiah” (9).
 Accordingly, “these intricate intertextual relationships thus provide important evidence for the presence of an authorially intended, unified Messianic theology in the Pentateuch” (9–10).
 Chen further argues that the “complex network of Messianic prophecies and instances of intentional foreshadowing” form a “coherent web of texts” that are synergistic (288).
 Moreover, “at times the Messianic import of one passage depends on or is clarified by an intertextual relationship to another Messianic passage (or passages)” (288).
 This methodological commitment means that Chen defaults to seeing a close relationship between individual predictive prophecies and also an organic relationship between poetry and narrative within the Pentateuch.